Nigel Bishop, National Education Trainer and Consultant talks about what he considers to be the best approaches to pupil premium.

 Since September 2016 there has been an expectation that a clear rationale and its impact on both eligible and non-eligible pupils must be reported annually, and for this purpose a strategy document on the school or academy’s website should provide a clear and concise summary of all aspects of PPG provision.

-Join peers and sector experts at the National Pupil Premium Conference this December.
+Join peers and sector experts at the National Pupil Premium Conference.